cakephp/docs/en/console-and-shells/code-generation-with-bake.rst

 Changing bake's output
 ======================

-One you are familiar with using bake, you may wish to taylor the output to your specific needs, or add a new option/class to the bake cli.
+Once you are familiar with using bake, you may wish to tailor the output to your specific needs, or add a new option/class to the bake cli.
 For details on how to achieve this see :doc:`/development/extending-bake.rst`.